geoffreyottoy/LibSSH-MKR1500NB/README.md

-This fork is based on LibSSH-ESP32 Arduino library
+This fork is based on LibSSH-ESP32 Arduino library.

 No modifications are made yet (execpt the addition of these 2 lines to the README).

 ESP32 SSH client/server on Arduino